-■ Demonstrate professionalism, a good understanding of a cross-disciplinary design approach, strong client communication skills, and the role of context within the production pipeline.
+Demonstrate professionalism, a good understanding of a cross-disciplinary design approach, strong client communication skills, and the role of context within the production pipeline.

-INTERIOR ARCHITECTURE & DESIGN
+INTERIOR ARCHITECTURE & DESIGN (STANDARD OCCUPATIONAL CLASSIFICATION 27-1025)

 The interior architecture and design program prepares students for the interior architecture and design practice in a variety of design firms.
+The mission of the Bachelor of Architecture & Design program is to nurture innovative and inspired designers able to conceive, plan and detail interior environments that support and enhance user experience and harmonious living.
 The Bachelor of Interior Architecture & Design program focuses on project-based learning and human-centered and global design perspectives.
 Students are prepared for practice through a sequence of studio, lab, and lecture classes where they address the design of diversified typologies of interior environments in the commercial and residential sector: hospitality, healthcare, retail, workspaces, community and public spaces, transit spaces, and exhibit and temporary spaces.
 Students must complete 180 quarter credits, which typically requires four academic years of full-time study (based on three quarters of attendance annually).
 Note: The DES designator implies an interdisciplinary course to be taken by design and built environment undergraduate majors, including architecture, product design, construction management, and graphic design and interactive media.

-INTERIOR ARCHITECTURE & DESIGN PROGRAM LEARNING OUTCOMES
+INTERIOR ARCHITECTURE & DESIGN PROGRAM LEARNING OUTCOMES (PLOs)

-■ Demonstrate critical thinking in identifying, analyzing, and framing design opportunities and creative problem-solving in order to distill one solution from the multiple possibilities generated.
+Demonstrate critical thinking in identifying, analyzing, and framing design opportunities and creative problem-solving in order to distill one solution from the multiple possibilities generated.